Last Minute Tax Tips for Late Filers

 Filing for an Extension

-For ultra-procrastinators, one of the best tax tips is to file for an automatic six month extension.
-As long as you submit your request for extension before April 15, you're entitled to a six month reprieve to file a return.
+For tax procrastinators, one of the best tax tips is to file for a six-month extension.
+As long as you submit your request for an extension before April 15, you are generally given a six month reprieve to file a return, or until about October 15.

 If You Can't Afford Your Taxes

-Making a credit card payment may be tempting, but with the recent increase in credit card interest rates, it's probably not a fiscally smart move.
-For those with interest rates under 10% (which is a tiny portion of the U.S. these days), it may make sense, but for everyone else, you'll likely be paying more in interest over the long term with credit cards than with the IRS.
+Making a credit card payment may be tempting but you need to check your credit card interest rates.
+Paying your taxes by credit card may also add processing fees that could make it more expensive.
 On the other hand, if you just need to use the credit for a few months and can pay off your credit card in full before too long, credit cards can make sense.

 As you can see, the penalties for not filing your taxes can be crushing in addition to the taxes you already cannot afford.
-So be sure to at least file your taxes (or file for an extension) and make a partial payment by April 15.
-If you need a long period within which to pay the total amount, you can arrange a payment schedule with the IRS, though interest will continue to accrue until the tax is paid in full.
+So be sure to at least file your taxes on time, or file for an extension.
+An extension to file does not give you more time to pay your taxes, so make as much of the payment as you can by April 15.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help